Trains77/bwrap-mc-java/README.md

 The idea of the script is to provide stronger sandboxing in Minecraft instances by sandboxing only Minecraft itself, and not the launcher, and takes advantage of PrismLauncher's Wrapper command option to do so

-The script relies on bwrap for sandboxing, slirp4netns for networking, and sommelier for X11 sharing
+The script relies on bwrap for sandboxing, slirp4netns for networking, and sommelier for *sandboxed* X11 sharing

 Most likely does not work with Flatpak versions of the launcher